ipgiss/rsschool-cv/cv.md

 ### About me

 I'm 45, live in Moscow.
-I work as a purchase manager at IT company and responsible for purchase notebooks, printing and supplies.
-I recently completed the QA course at SkyPro school and now I plan to move forward to new knowledge.
-As a QA I need to know HTML, CSS, and JS well, which's why I came to this course.
+I work as a purchase manager at IT company and responsible for purchase notebooks, printing and other supplies.
+Last year I completed the QA course at SkyPro school and now I plan to move forward to new knowledge.
+As a QA I need to know HTML/CSS and JS, which's why I came to this course.
 I hope this will help me for my future career.

 ### Skills